Virtual plane-wave imaging via Marchenko redatuming: Introduction

-Despite its requirements on the quality of the reflection response (e.g., knowledge and accurate deconvolution of the source wavelet, co-location of sources and receiver and absolute scaling factor of the recorded data) the Marchenko scheme has already been successfully applied to field data (\cite{ravasi2016target, van2015practical,jia2017subsalt,staring2017adaptive}).
-Moreover, recent advances, have shown how the requirements above can be considerably relaxed by combining the coupled Marchenko equations with a one-way version of the Rayleigh integral representation (\cite{ravasi2017rayleigh}).
+Despite its requirements on the quality of the reflection response (e.g., knowledge and accurate deconvolution of the source wavelet, co-location of sources and receiver and knowledge of the absolute scaling factor of the recorded data) the Marchenko scheme has already been successfully applied to field data (\cite{ravasi2016target, van2015practical,jia2017subsalt,staring2017adaptive,CostaFilho2017}).
+Moreover, recent advances have shown how the requirements above can be considerably relaxed by combining the Marchenko equations with a one-way version of the Rayleigh integral representation (\cite{ravasi2017rayleigh}).

-In this contribution we show how by imposing a time-focusing condition in the subsurface, focusing functions associated with virtual plane-wave responses can be derived by solving a modified Marchenko equation.
-The virtual plane-wave responses can be used to efficiently image the subsurface involving only a fraction of virtual responses as compared to standard Marchenko methods.
+In this contribution we show how focusing functions associated with virtual plane-wave-responses can be derived by imposing a time-focusing condition in the subsurface which allows the derivation of a new set of Marchenko equations.
+The virtual plane-wave-responses can be used to efficiently image the subsurface involving only a fraction of virtual-responses as compared to standard Marchenko methods.
 The proposed method thus stands as an ideal bridge between areal-source methods for primaries (\cite{rietveld1992}) and the extended virtual-source Marchenko method addressed by \cite{broggini2012ibfocusing}.

 Potential and limitations of the new strategy are illustrated by means of numerical examples.